 Psalm 80:8-9

 Hosea makes the analogy explicit: “Israel is a luxuriant vine that yields its fruit” (Hosea 10:1 ESV).
 Isaiah says, “The vineyard of the Lord Almighty is the nation of Israel, and the people of Judah are the vines he delighted in.”
 (Isaiah 5:7).
-The common metaphor is that the land is the vineyard, the people of Israel are the vines.
-Jesus, quite aware of these popular analogies, takes this imagery, and by his authority, presents a dramatic shift (John 15:1-12).
+The common metaphor is that the land is the vineyard, and the people of Israel are the vines.
+Jesus, quite aware of these popular analogies, takes this imagery and, by his authority, presents a dramatic shift (John 15:1-12).

 I am the vine; you are the branches.
 If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing.
 He cuts off every branch in me that bears no fruit.
 If you do not remain in me, you are like a branch that is thrown away and withers; such branches are picked up, thrown into the fire and burned.